This article contains affiliate links that will allow us to earn commissions without any extra cost to you. Read our full disclosure here.

 One of the biggest changes Amazon recently introduced to its fee structure is something called the Inventory Performance Index (IPI).
 What exactly is the IPI, how is it calculated, and what are the consequences if you have a poor IPI?
-In this article we’ll assess all of these things.
+In this article, we'll assess all of these things.

 What is Inventory Performance Index?

 The Inventory Performance Index (IPI) is a score Amazon assesses to determine how well sellers are managing their inventory.
+You can score between 0 and 1000.

 As with many of Amazon's decisions for sellers, the IPI seems to largely revolve around Amazon's overflowing warehouses and trying to get sellers to better optimize their inventory.